Hero image

 (0)

-Describe what President Hoover did to deal with the Great Depression.
-Explain if President Hoover’s responses were successful.
-Lesson Objective: to what extent was President Hoover a Republican who acted like a Democrat?
-AQA GCSE History: America, 1920–1973 - Opportunity and Inequality - Bust - Americans’ experiences of the Depression and New Deal.
+Describe the Enlightenment.
+Explain how the ideas of the Enlightenment affected attitudes within the American colonies.
+Lesson Objective: how mighty was Paine’s pen?
+AQA GCSE History: Britain: Power and the People: c1170 to the Present Day - Part Two: Challenging Royal Authority.
 The resources are also suitable for Edexcel, OCR, WJEC GCSE History and iGCSE History.
 The resources that I have created have helped my GCSE History classes to sustain outstanding results over a period of time: 2022 P8: +0.88 and +0.81 2021 P8: +1.42 2020 P8: +0.47 2019 P8: +0.57 My GCSE History classes have also consistently attained the most Grade 9s in any subject and/or class at my current school of over 1300 students.
-In addition, this specific component’s outcomes - America, 1920–1973 - Opportunity and Inequality - are consistently above the national average according to AQA Enhanced Results Analysis.
+In addition, this specific specification’s outcomes - Shaping the Nation - Section A: Thematic studies - are consistently above the national average according to AQA Enhanced Results Analysis.
 I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying GCSE History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©